vliu15/qanet/README.md

 # QANet
 A Tensorflow implementation of Google's [QANet](https://openreview.net/pdf?id=B14TlG-RW) (previously Fast Reading Comprehension (FRC)) from [ICLR2018](https://openreview.net/forum?id=B14TlG-RW).
 (Note: This is not an official implementation from the authors of the paper)

-This is an improvement of Min Sang Kim's implementation of QANet that integrates deep contextualized word embeddings ([ELMo] (https://arxiv.org/pdf/1802.05365.pdf)).
-Check out his blog [here](https://medium.com/@minsangkim/implementing-question-answering-networks-with-cnns-5ae5f08e312b) and the original GitHub repository [here] (https://github.com/NLPLearn/QANet)!
+This is an improvement of Min Sang Kim's implementation of QANet that integrates deep contextualized word embeddings ([ELMo](https://arxiv.org/pdf/1802.05365.pdf)).
+Check out his blog [here](https://medium.com/@minsangkim/implementing-question-answering-networks-with-cnns-5ae5f08e312b) and the original GitHub repository [here](https://github.com/NLPLearn/QANet)!

 Training and preprocessing pipeline have been adopted from [R-Net by HKUST-KnowComp](https://github.com/HKUST-KnowComp/R-Net).
 Demo mode is working.
 After training, just use `python config.py --mode demo` to run an interactive demo server.